 Outside of financially planning for retirement, aging is not something that most people consider thinking about in advance.
 Often times, a medical or life emergency prompts the need for conversations to be had and decisions to be made.
 But, according to Tandem’s Director of Careplanning, Maureen Tyra, it doesn’t have to be that way.

 Maureen spends each day helping seniors and their loved ones better understand their care options and feel more confident about being proactive about their decisions.
 As an expert, Maureen gave us actionable tips to use in order to plan for care before you or your loved one really need it:

 Many people might avoid having conversations with their aging loved ones about their end of life care plans because it makes them feel uncomfortable, or they don’t know how to broach the subject.
 Maureen recommends approaching the topic from a place of curiosity, rather than fear.

-If you’re having trouble figuring out where to begin with a conversation about aging care and available elder care services, Maureen has a few prompts to help you:
+If you’re having trouble figuring out where to begin with a conversation about aging care and available senior care services, Maureen has a few prompts to help you:

 - Where would they like to live?
 Start by asking about what their preference would be when it comes to living arrangements.
 Would they be comfortable in a senior care community with assisted living?
 Or, would they prefer to remain at home with an in-home caregiver?

 - Who in your life can help take care of you?
 If your loved one would like to remain at home, and expects you to care for them, you need to have an honest conversation about your own limitations when it comes to being their sole care provider.

 - How are we going to pay for your care?
 If your aging loved one has long-term care insurance, review their policy to see exactly what’s included–and excluded.
 If they have secondary insurance, go through the policy to see if it will cover what Medicare will not.
 This is especially important if your loved one is interested in receiving support from an in-home caregiver, as not all policies cover that expense.